nurzhanzhanuzak/eventsourcing/docs/topics/examples/fts-projection.rst

 In this example, a :ref:`projection <Projection>` is defined, using the :doc:`projection module </topics/projection>`, that processes events from example :doc:`/topics/examples/content-management`.
-The events are processed into an eventually-consistent full text search index, a searchable "materialized view" of the content of the application.
+The events are processed into an eventually-consistent full text search index, a searchable "materialised view" of the content of the application.

 This is an example of CQRS.
 In this example, only the :data:`~examples.contentmanagement.domainmodel.Page.body` values of the :class:`~examples.contentmanagement.domainmodel.Page` aggregates are indexed in the search engine.